exercism/x86-64-assembly/exercises/concept/inventory-management/.docs/instructions.md

 Define a function `items_to_be_moved` that returns how many items remain to be moved to the new warehouse for a given product.
 This function takes as parameters, in this order:

-- The number of items still unaccounted for a product; and
+- The number of items still unaccounted for a product
-- The number of items for the product in a box.
+- The number of items for the product in a box

 Example: